[Editor’s note: This piece was updated in September 2021.]

-I want to suggest an alternative way of thinking about aesthetic weakness of the will: it’s basically the current business model of Netflix.
+I want to suggest an alternative way of thinking about aesthetic weakness of the will: it’s basically the business model of Netflix.

 Around the time Netflix transitioned from a DVD rental service to a streaming service, something else was happening: TV was getting amazing.
-Production values improved and narratives started mimicking the features of great serial novels.
+Production values improved and narratives mimicked great serial novels.
 Structures of mystery and revelation, suspense and climax, buildup and payoff, unanswered questions and seductive cliffhangers now propelled our interest forward, enticing us to just power down the whole damn season in two days.
 Streaming dovetailed beautifully with this style of television.
 Watching TV the old-fashioned way entailed waiting a week for each new episode.
 With streaming, there were no such barriers.
 It was truly a time to binge.

 So what to do about it?
 Maybe you don’t care.
 Maybe what you want for your screen time is narcotic relaxation.
 If this is the case, then this isn’t an issue for you.
 But if you do care, here are three strategies:

-Also: thanks to Thi Nguyen for titling this piece.
+Thanks to Thi Nguyen for titling this piece.

 Matt Strohl is Professor of Philosophy at the University of Montana.
 He is the author of Why it’s OK to Love Bad Movies.
 Find him at strohltopia.com and on Twitter @strohltopia.